lauxton/ssd-2023/README.md

 The prototype is demo application that allows admins on the ISS to generate and assign reports to admins at NASA.
 NASA admins are then able to read these reports.

 Note: [Dev] indicates that it is relevant for development in relation to the source code.
 [Tip] is a reminder or helpful hint.
 If a few different `python` versions are installed, the `python` commands may need to be `python3` or another equivalent instead.
+Similarly, if a few different `pip` versions exist, `pip3` may need to be used in place of `pip`.

 <b>Prerequisites:</b> Python 3.11+